 His impressive first season at provincial level meant that it came as no surprise when he landed a Super Rugby contract with the Chiefs ahead of the 2017 Super Rugby season.

-Christie joins the Hurricanes off the back of a successful debut Super Rugby season that saw him earn 8 caps for the Chiefs.
+He joined the Hurricanes off the back of a successful debut Super Rugby season that saw him earn 8 caps for the Chiefs.

 Christie starred for Tasman during the 2017 Mitre 10 Cup as his side made their way to their 2nd Mitre 10 Cup final in as many years.